apaz-cli/daisho/planning/Types.md

 ## CTypes

-Stilts's concept of a primitive/integral type is replaced with ctype.
-Since Stilts transpiles to C, C types are the base of the type system.
+Daisho's concept of a primitive/integral type is replaced with ctype.
+Since Daisho transpiles to C, C types are the base of the type system.
 A CType can be any fully qualified struct or an integral type from C. You can define your own in a syntax similar to C's typedef syntax.
 You can also strap methods to them.
 However, you cannot access a ctype's state outside of `native` bindings.
-What happens in C stays in C, Stilts has no knowledge of it.
+What happens in C stays in C, Daisho has no knowledge of it.
 This allows all `ctype`s to be treated equally by the language.

 `ctype` and `native` bindings are central to how the entire standard library